WA6S7/CleanSweep-The_Autonomous_Learner_Bot/README.md

-# CleanSweep — Reinforcement-Learning Coverage Path Planning for an Autonomous Cleaning Robot
+# CleanSweep — The Autonomous Learner Bot

 **Jeremy Galea** University of Malta — Faculty of ICT, Department of Artificial Intelligence